cockroachdb/docs/v20.1/split-at.md

 ## Why manually split a range?

 CockroachDB breaks data into ranges.
-By default, CockroachDB attempts to keep ranges below a size of 64MiB.
+By default, CockroachDB attempts to keep ranges below a size of 512 MiB.
 To do this, the system will automatically [split](architecture/distribution-layer.html#range-splits) a range if it grows larger than this limit.
 For most use cases, this automatic range splitting is sufficient, and you should never need to worry about when or where the system decides to split ranges.